mah0001/metadata-editor-docs-v2/documenting_microdata.md

 ***Importing data files***

-Typically, the core of structural metadata will be automatically generated by importing the data files.
-When no data file is available to be imported, this section will be left empty, or information can be entered manually, which may be a tedious process.
+Typically, the core of structural metadata will be automatically generated by importing the data files into the Metadata Editor.
+When no data file is available to be imported, this section will be left empty (in which case your metadata will be limited to descriptive and reference metadata), or a data dictionary can be entered manually, which may be a tedious process prone to errors.

-To import data files, select *Data files* in the navigation tree, and click IMPORT in the *Data files* page.
+To import data files, select *Data files* in the navigation tree, and click `IMPORT` in the *Data files* page.
 Select the file(s) to be imported.

-The following formats are currently supported: Stata (.dta), SPSS (.sav), and CSV.
-The Metadata Editor runs Python in the background (library Pandas).
-It will read the data files, and convert them to CSV for internal use.
-The application will make a best guess for the type of each variable (continuous or categorical), extract variable names and labels, extract value labels, and generate (unweighted) summary statistics for all variables.
-The import process will thus result in a data dictionary for each data file.
+   > The following formats are currently supported: Stata (.dta), SPSS (.sav), and CSV.

+The Metadata Editor runs Python in the background (using the Pandas library).
+It will read the data files, and convert them to CSV format for internal use.
+The application will make a best guess to assign the type of each variable (continuous or categorical), extract the variable names and labels, extract the value labels, and generate (unweighted) summary statistics for all variables.
+The import process will result in a data dictionary for each data file.

 The imported data files will now be listed in the navigation tree.
 Summary information on the imported data files is displayed in the *Data files* page.

 ![image](img/ME_UG_v1-0-0_documenting_microdata_list_data_files.png)

-IMPORTANT: The CSV version of the data will be stored on the server that hosts the Metadata Editor. **All collaborators on your project will be able to see and download the data.** If the data are confidential and sensitive, they may be removed from the server at any time.
+> IMPORTANT: The CSV version of the data will be stored on the server that hosts the Metadata Editor. **All collaborators on your project will be able to see and download the data.** If the data are confidential and sensitive, they may be removed from the server at any time.
 See ***Removing data files from server*** below.

 **Reordering data files**

 If the order in which the files appear in the *Data files* page needs to be modified, use the handle icons to move the files up or down (drag and drop).
-This allows you to ensure that the metadata on data files will be displayed in the right order.

 **Exporting data files**

 At any time, you may export the imported data files, to any of the supported format (currently, Stata, SPSS, and CSV).
 Typically, you will want to export the data files AFTER editing the metadata (variable and value labels) to ensure full consistency between the data and the metadata.

+> If you made any change to the metadata (editing variable and/or value labels), exporting the data files before sharing them with the metadata will ensure that the data and the metadata are fully consistent.
+But you should ALWAYS preserve a copy of the original datasets that you imported into the Metadata Editor.

 **Deleting data files**